microsoft/TypeScript/doc/spec.md

 Except for overrides, as described in section [8.2.3](#8.2.3), it is an error for a derived class to declare a property member with the same name and kind (instance or static) as a base class member.

-Every class automatically contains a static property member named ‘prototype’, the type of which is an instantiation of the class type with type Any supplied as a type argument for each type parameter.
-It is an error to explicitly declare a static property member with the name ‘prototype’.
+Every class automatically contains a static property member named 'prototype', the type of which is an instantiation of the class type with type Any supplied as a type argument for each type parameter.
+It is an error to explicitly declare a static property member with the name 'prototype'.

 Below is an example of a class containing both instance and static property member declarations: